austin-maison/cdc-birth-predictor/README.md

 them.
 The genesis of this project came out of a conversation I had with my wife after we noticed that, in our social circle, induced labor seemed to have a strong positive correlation with having an unplanned C-section.
-We wanted to know if this was more broadly true so, I set out to test this hypothesis (it in fact has a negative correlation).
+We wanted to know if this was more broadly true, so I set out to test this hypothesis (it in fact has a negative correlation).
 Since then, the project has evolved into looking for *any* pre-birth predictors of C-sections.